 If you’re the type of person that would rather scroll through a step-by-step visual tutorial instead of watching a video, I welcome you to continue reading further.

 At this point I’m going to assume that you’ve already purchased your Amazon Fire TV stick.
 If you haven’t, you can find it on Amazon here.
 Here’s how to install a VPN on Amazon Fire TV stick.

-- Sign in to your Amazon account
+- Sign in to your Amazon account on Fire TV

 If you haven’t already, you’ll need to sign in to your Amazon account on the Amazon Fire TV stick.
 You won’t be able to download or use a VPN unless you’re logged in.

-- Click on the Magnifying Glass and Search for “VPN”
+- Click on the Magnifying Glass and search for “VPN”

 There are numerous results that will come up in your search for a VPN.
 I recommend either ExpressVPN or NordVPN, both of which offer Fire TV stick apps you can download.
-There are plenty of “free VPNs” that exist, but I’ve found that most of these have been identified and blocked by Netflix, Amazon and Disney+.
+There are plenty of “free VPNs” that exist, but most of these have been identified and blocked by Netflix, Amazon and Disney+.
 I’ve already written extensively on the subject of the differences between a free VPN and a paid VPN.
 In short…you get what you pay for.

-- Download & Install the VPN
+- Click Download to Install the VPN

 It is possible to download and install a VPN on Amazon Fire TV without yet having a subscription to the VPN.
 To make things easier, I recommend creating a VPN account on your computer first and then signing in to the app on Fire TV.
 Installing the VPN app should only take about a minute to complete.